CampaignChain/campaignchain/README.md

 0. Requirements
 ---------------

+Before you install CampaignChain, make sure you have the following software installed on the server:

 * PHP 5.4 or better
 * PHP’s JSON, PDO and intl extensions enabled
 * PHP’s system() function must work